 “It was African Americans who originated boogie woogie, and they were in the Piney Woods of East Texas in association with the railroad and lumber camps,” says Tennison, a Texarkana native who now lives in San Antonio.
 “Highway 59 is the most reasonable approximation of the railroad corridor, but it was the railroad completed in 1873—from Texarkana to Houston—that the itinerant musicians would have used.”

 Tennison became interested in boogie woogie’s Northeast Texas origins as a teenager.
 He interviewed local musicians and historians, and he combed through oral histories and other resources to explore how African Americans developed the piano style.
 Boogie woogie came about in the 1870s during the East Texas timber bonanza of the late 1800s and early 1900s.
-Coinciding with the end of the Civil War, logging companies employed freed slaves in jobs like felling trees and building new railroad lines to move the timber to mills and markets.
+After the Civil War ended, logging companies employed freed slaves in jobs like felling trees and building new railroad lines to move the timber to mills and markets.

 Tennison presented his research to the Marshall City Council in 2010 to make the claim that the Harrison County seat, as headquarters of the Texas and Pacific Railway, could rightfully be considered “the birthplace of boogie woogie.”
 In the first half of the 20th century, music historians had pegged East Texas as the original home of the rhythmic style.